 The best method to removing motor oil is to recycle it.
-Oil never wears out; it just gets dirty so recycling it is easy.
-First drain the oil and transfer it to a tight-fitting lid, such as a plastic jug or metal can.
-Make sure these containers are not being used to hold other products to afford cross contamination.
-You can bring your old oil to many service stations or “quick lube” shops, like your trusted neighborhood Pep Boys.
+Oil never wears out; it just gets dirty, so recycling it is easy.
+First, drain the oil and transfer it to a tight-fitting lid, such as a plastic jug or metal can.
+Make sure these containers are not being used to hold other products in order to avoid cross contamination.
+Old oil can typically be brought to many service stations or “quick lube” shops, in addition to a trusted neighborhood Pep Boys.
 Some community curbside recycling programs will also pick up used motor oil.
 Pep Boys is committed to keeping both our customers and environment safe.
-Please call your local Pep Boys store to set up your old motor oil drop off!
+Please call your local Pep Boys store to set up your old motor oil drop off.

-Antifreeze is highly poisonous and toxic, ingesting may lead to death.
-It must be handled with extreme care; children and animals might be attracted to its sweet smell and taste.
-If you are replacing your antifreeze yourself you should first drain all the coolant and then run for a few minutes filled with distilled water.
-Drain the distilled water and refill again with new coolant.
-Store your old antifreeze in the original plastic container and bring it to a recycling center where it will be purified and used again.
+Antifreeze is highly toxic, and ingesting it may lead to death.
+Antifreeze must be handled with extreme care; children and animals might be attracted to its sweet smell and taste.
+To replace antifreeze at home, one should first drain all of the coolant and run the vehicle for a few minutes with distilled water inside of the tank.
+Drain the distilled water and refill the tank with new coolant.
+Old antifreeze can be stored in its original plastic container before being brought to a recycling center, where it will be purified and re-used.

 Gasoline is highly flammable and toxic, even when making skin contact.
-It can also contaminate soil and water if not disposed correctly.
-Store your used gasoline in an approved container away from living areas, ignition sources and direct sunlight.
-Never use old gasoline as a solvent, paint thinner or weed killer.
-If you believe your gasoline might be contaminated, bring the container to your local area’s hazardous waste collection center.
+It can also contaminate soil and water if not disposed of correctly.
+Store used gasoline in an approved container away from living areas, ignition sources, and direct sunlight.
+Never use old gasoline as a solvent, paint thinner, or weed killer.
+Contaminated gasoline must be brought to a local hazardous waste collection center.

 Transmission and Brake Fluid

 Both transmission and brake fluid are highly toxic and corrosive.
 They need to be stored, not dumped, in leak proof containers to avoid spills.
 Be sure to keep each type of fluid in separate containers.
 The biggest obstacle in recycling automotive fluids is the cross-contamination of different fluids.
-Bring your used brake and transmission fluid to a hazardous waste collection program that will accept them.
-The trusted experts at Pep Boys are happy to recycle any used automotive fluid and replace with new during service.
-For all your transmission or brake fluid needs visit us at pepboys.com and schedule your appointment today!
+Bring used brake and transmission fluid to a hazardous waste collection program that will accept them.
+The trusted experts at Pep Boys are happy to recycle any used automotive fluid and replace with new fluids during service, so schedule an appointment today.

 Improperly disposed of tires can lead to petroleum products and toxins leaking into the ground and water supply.
-Although some see new life Although some see new life as a shredded noise or energy-absorbent compound, most tread-bare tires have little to no use.
-Store your old tires outside in an area protected from rain or fire.
-Local restrictions may limit the amount of tires you can store at one time.
-If you are replacing your tires, shops and tire centers are expected to recycle your old tires.
-There may be a small charge if you do not plan on purchasing new tires.
-For your tire needs visit us at pepboys.com or come to your local store and speak to one of our trusted experts!
+Although some see new life as energy-absorbent compounds, railroad ties, or even interior decorations, most tread-bare tires have little to no use.
+Old tires should be stored outside in an area that is protected from rain or fire, though local restrictions may limit the amount of tires that can be stored at one time.
+Additionally, shops and tire centers are expected to recycle old tires after they have been replaced.
+There may be a small charge if new tires are note purchased.
+Pep Boys offers a large selection of tires and tire services for different driving needs.
+Schedule an appointment online or visit a local Pep Boys store to learn more from one of our trusted experts.

 Any metal part of a vehicle is essentially recyclable.
-In certain cases you might be able fit within the guidelines of your county’s recycling program.
 Most states require the object to be in a secure bin with the lid completely closed.
-The object cannot contain any fluids such as oil or antifreeze when being collected.
+The object cannot contain any fluids, such as oil or antifreeze when being collected.
 Many auto recyclers (or salvage yards) keep an inventory of parts and send them to companies that will refurbish them.
-Most recyclers will be happy to accept your old car parts, and that might mean a small cash reward!
+Most recyclers will be happy to accept old car parts, and that might mean a small cash reward.